thorepet/mwg-review/README.md

 # Microeconomic Theory (MWG, 1995): Definitions etc.

 ## Idea
-This document compiles the definitions, propositions, and lemmas from everyone's favourite Micro textbook.
+This document compiles the definitions, propositions, corollaries, and lemmas from everyone's favourite Micro textbook.

 You cannot `Cmd+F` in the scanned PDF, but here you can.